 Deployments represent the individual cloud environments that each plugin integrates with.
-For most plugins, there will only be a single deployment.
-The VMware plugin supports the integration of a single plugin with multiple vCenter servers, where each will be represented by a separate deployment.
+For most plugins, there is only a single deployment.
+The VMware plugin supports the integration of a single plugin with multiple vCenter servers, where each is represented by a separate deployment.